Film watched: Gunslinger

 The MST3K presentation contains examples of:

-- Anachronism Stew: Debatable, but routinely lampshaded by the crew:Servo: (looking at an old farming device) What is that thing?
+- Anachronism Stew: Unclear and probably unintentional in the movie itself, but routinely lampshaded by the crew:Servo: (looking at an old farming device) What is that thing?

 Crow: Whatever it was, it wasn't invented yet.

-- Bar Slide: Joel is disappointed that a bar brawl scene doesn't include one.
+- Bar Slide: Joel is disappointed that the big Bar Brawl scene doesn't include one.
 Servo "explains" that it hadn't been invented yet.